Position

 • Bachelor’s degree in Biomedical Engineering, Mechanical Engineering, or a related field.

-• Proven experience in biomedical engineering or a similar role.
+• Proven experience in biomedical engineering, preferably in a manufacturing or product development setting.

 • Proficiency in CAD software and other engineering tools.